 It’s easy to feed a crowd on a budget with cube steak.

 Plus, those meat and potato types really love this meal!

 Or easy to make when you don’t want to turn on the oven or grill.
 (Hello, summer heat!)

 Slow Cooker Cube Steak

 Preparation Time – 5 minutes

 - 1/2 packet french onion soup mix

-- Place cube steak in.
+- Place the cube steak onto the soup..

 Not feeding a crowd?
 We buy the large portion at the wholesale club.
-But if you have less to cook just use one regular-sized can of cream of mushroom soup and a ¼ packet of French onion soup mix.
+If you have less to cook just use one regular-sized can of cream of mushroom soup and a ¼ packet of French onion soup mix.